-So if you’re keen to get your first piece – here’s what you need to know.
+So if you’re keen to get your first tattoo – here’s what you need to know.

 Do your research